A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations: The split-step methods for MV-SDEs

-\end{assumption} Regarding the structural choice the drift being $v+b$ with only $v$ containing the superlinear growth component, as opposed to a single drift map $\widehat b$ in the style of \cite{reis2018simulation,reisinger2020adaptive}, we point the reader to the comment given at the end of this work's introduction.
-We consider the loss of generality to be negligible.
+\end{assumption} The structural choice of having a drift $\widehat b = v+b$ with only $v$ containing the superlinear growth component, as opposed to a single drift map $\widehat b$ in the style of \cite{reis2018simulation,reisinger2020adaptive}, is negligible and its use is discussed in Remark \ref{remark:removing constraint on Lv}.

-Immediate well-known properties can be derived from this assumption. \begin{remark}[Implied properties] Under Assumption \ref{Ass:Monotone Assumption}, define $ \widehat L_v ={1}/{2}+L_v$, $C_T=\sup_{t\in[0,T]}|v(t,0)|^2/2$, and let $C>0$.
-Then for all $t \in [0,T]$, $x\in \bR^{d}$ and $\mu\in \cP_2(\bR^d)$ one has
+Immediate well-known properties can be derived from this assumption. \begin{remark}[Implied properties] Under Assumption \ref{Ass:Monotone Assumption}, define $ \widehat L_v ={1}/{2}+L_v$ and $C_T=\sup_{t\in[0,T]}|v(t,0,\delta_0)|^2/2$.
+Let $C>0$, then for all $t \in [0,T]$, $x\in \bR^{d}$ and $\mu\in \cP_2(\bR^d)$ one has